 Finance and other corporate teams rely on the platform to manage their recurring work, like end of month close, and large projects.

-PMO tracks big projects like compliance and office relocations.
+Project Management Office (PMO) tracks big projects like compliance and office relocations.
 Asana tasks ensure no detail is missed.

 Corporate engineering plans their quarterly and monthly sprints in Asana and manages projects, like deploying Zendesk for the customer support team, in the tool.